-"The Eos remains an engaging drive, and the facelift has enhanced its already handsome looks.
+"The VW Eos remains an engaging drive and has the style buyers want from a coupe-cabriolet.
 However, while its metal folding roof is clever, it’s complicated too, increasing an already high purchase price."